-Good Morning, Third Graders!
+Good Morning, Fifth Graders!

-What a busy first day of school!
-It is so fun getting to learn together and get to know each other.

-What is something you are looking forward to learning about in third grade?

-I am looking forward to hearing all your learning goals!
+What a busy first day of school we had yesterday!
+It is so fun getting to learn together and getting to know each other.
+What is something you are looking forward to learning about in fifth grade?
+I'm looking forward to hearing all your learning goals!

 After reading the message to students, have them think of things they want to learn.
-Have students raise their hand to take turns sharing what they're looking forward to learning.
+Have students take turns raising their hand and sharing what they're looking forward to learning.